zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 ::: Note

-The connection **[To what? between what two things?]** must point to a CICS region's CICS Management Client Interface (CMCI) TCP/IP host name and port number.
-The region can be a WUI server in a CICSPlex, or a stand-alone Single Management Application Programming (SMSS) **[is SMSS really the correct acronym? the letters don't match the extended name]** region.
+The CICS profile must specify a CICS region's CICS Management Client Interface (CMCI) TCP/IP host name and port number.
+The region can be a WUI server in a CICSPlex or a stand-alone CICS System Management Single Server (SMSS) region.

 Configuring a CICS region to have a connection is a system programmer task and more details can be found in [Setting up CMCI with CICSPlex SM](https://www.ibm.com/docs/en/cics-ts/5.3?topic=explorer-setting-up-cmci-cicsplex-sm) or [Setting up CMCI in a stand-alone CICS region](https://www.ibm.com/docs/en/cics-ts/5.3?topic=suace-setting-up-cmci-in-stand-alone-cics-region).
 If your CMCI connection is configured to use a self-signed certificate that your PC's trust store does not recognize, see [Overriding untrusted TLS certificates](ze-override-tls-certs.md).